-- 1. Valve boxes are to be constructed to withstand traffic loads common to the area in which they are installed.
-They should be sized to allow manual operation of the enclosed valves without excavation. - 2.
-Each valve box should be permanently labeled to identify its contents.
-All valve boxes used with effluent water systems shall be designated for non-potable use by either label or by the industry standard color purple.
+1. Valve boxes are to be constructed to withstand traffic loads common to the area in which they are installed.
+They should be sized to allow manual operation of the enclosed valves without excavation.

-APPENDIX F - 2010 FLORIDA BUILDING CODE - PLUMBING, 5th EDITION (2014) F.11 Palm Beach County Amendments
+APPENDIX F - FLORIDA BUILDING CODE --- PLUMBING, 5th EDITION (2014) F.14 Palm Beach County Amendments